jordipbou/sloth/README.md

 There are two interpreters (as in Forth), the inner and the outer interpreter.
 The outer interpreter is the one that allows Forth/Sloth to be extensible, it parses the input string word by word and if its found in the dictionary its evaluated/compiled.
 Only : ; \<asm> are hardcoded in the outer interpreter, but they happen after trying to find a word.
 If the word its found, its executed.
 This allows full extensibility of the system just by redefining any possible word.

+### LITERALS ENCODING

+Literals are stored in memory with a variable length encoding.

 ### ARCHITECTURE